What is the difference between a heart attack and cardiac arrest?

 If the victim is wearing a bra, remove it before placing electrode pads.

-Category: DefibrillatorsCan the AED be used safely if the victim is on a metal surface such as a bleacher or stretcher?
+Category: DefibrillatorsCan an AED be used safely if the person is on a metal surface?

 Category: DefibrillatorsCan I hurt myself or others with an AED?